-Our shareholders approved our Remuneration Policy at our first AGM following our IPO on NASDAQ in 2019.
-We believe that our approved Remuneration Policy provides an appropriate framework to meet our objectives to establish a broad range of remuneration programs and policies, that both compensate and incentivise directors and senior executives to deliver growth in a long-term and sustainable manner, and that are aligned strategically with our shareholders to appropriately position the Company as a global biopharmaceutical company.
+The Remuneration Policy has not substantially changed from that approved by shareholders in 2020.
+The focus of the minor changes which have been made is to ensure the Remuneration Policy remains sufficiently flexible for the future.
+We believe that the proposed Remuneration Policy provides an appropriate framework to meet our objectives to establish a broad range of remuneration programs and policies, that both compensate and incentivise directors and senior executives to deliver growth in a long-term and sustainable manner, and that are aligned strategically with our shareholders to appropriately position the Company as a global biopharmaceutical company.

-As we move into 2021 and beyond, the Committee's role will be to continue to ensure that directors and senior executives are appropriately compensated and incentivised to deliver growth in a long-term and sustainable manner, and to continue to establishing remuneration programs that are grounded in market practice, effective at driving proper executive behaviours, clearly link pay and performance and are cost-efficient overall to shareholders.
-Key considerations guiding our Remuneration Policy are described in more detail on page 28 of the Remuneration Report.
-The Remuneration Policy will be renewed every three years (unless a revised policy is approved by shareholders).
+As we move into 2023 and beyond, the Committee's role will be to continue to ensure that directors and senior executives are appropriately compensated and incentivised to deliver growth in a long-term and sustainable manner, and to continue to establishing remuneration programs that are grounded in market practice, effective at driving proper executive behaviours, clearly link pay and performance and are cost-efficient overall to shareholders.
+Key considerations guiding our Remuneration Policy are described in more detail on page A-3 of the Remuneration Report.